 6.3.2 Non-Blocking Asynchronous case

-1) If the Response Type parameter is configured as "nonBlockingRequestAsynch" (non-blocking asynchronous case), the Originator (CoAP client) shall use the Confirmable Method to send the request to the Receiver (CoAP server).
+1) If the Response Type parameter is configured as "nonBlockingRequestAsynch" (non-blocking asynchronous case), the Originator (CoAP client) should send the oneM2M request to the Receiver (CoAP server) as a CoAP Confirmable message.
 This request shall be sent using a CoAP POST method, and shall include the Operation parameter, mapped as described in clause 6.2.2.3.

-2) The Receiver, after validating the request and before processing it fully, shall return a CoAP response to the originator.
-It may either piggyback (2a) this response to the request on the CoAP ACK message, or send a separate CoAP response message after the CoAP ACK (2b).
+2) The Receiver, after validating the request and before processing it fully, shall return a oneM2M response to the originator.
+It may either piggyback (2a) this response on the CoAP ACK message (if the request was sent as a CON message), or send the response as a separate CoAP CON message after it has sent the CoAP ACK (2b).

 If the Receiver supports the <request> resource type, it shall respond with a 2.01 (Created) CoAP response code and a oneM2M Response Status Code of "ACCEPTED for nonBlockingRequestAsynch".
 The response shall include the URI of the new <request> resource in a sequence of one or more Location-Path and/or Location-Query Options.